 Lund Harbour, Photo Destination BC Andrew Strain

-Sometimes called the Shellfish capital of the West Coast, Lund is a small and still unincorporated community of the Sunshine Coast.
-It offers a peaceful get away for anyone that enjoys the spectacular climate of the Sunshine Coast, with a desire to get away from crowds.
-The most notable landmark of the region is the historic Kund Hotel.
-Constructed at the tip of the beautiful Sunshine Coast in 1905, this building is the heart of the quint village of Lund.
-The Lund Hotel underwent a major restoration in 2000 and now features 31 renovated guest rooms, pub, restaurant, and the decks feature breathtaking ocean views.
+Sometimes called the Shellfish capital of the West Coast, Lund is a small community on the Sunshine Coast in the Vancouver, Coast & Mountains region.
+It offers a peaceful getaway for anyone that enjoys the spectacular climate of the Sunshine Coast, with a desire to get away from crowds.
+The most notable landmark of the region is the historic Lund Hotel with stunning views from its decks.
+Constructed at the tip of the beautiful Sunshine Coast in 1905, this building is the heart of the quaint village of Lund.

-The region also houses several beautiful Provincal Parks, offering a wide variety of outdoors activities.
-There are many long and sunny beaches that are warm in the summer.
-The surrounding waters and islands are excellent for boating, as well as snorkelling and Scuba diving, all of which are offered by the local areas.
-The tranquil landscape offers fantastic hiking trails, leading through forests and hills, ranging for all skill levels.
+The region also houses several beautiful Provincial Parks, offering a wide variety of outdoor activities.
+There are many long beaches that are warm in the summer.
+The surrounding waters and islands are excellent for boating, as well as snorkeling and Scuba diving.
+The tranquil landscape offers numerous hiking trails for all skill levels, leading through forests and over surrounding hills.

 Lund is located on Highway 101, 26 km (16 mi) north of Powell River on the upper Sunshine Coast.
 From Vancouver, take the Horseshoe Bay Ferry in West Vancouver to Langdale, drive to Earls Cove (80 km/50 mi) and board a second ferry to Saltery Bay.
 Lund is 54 km (34 mi) northwest of Saltery Bay.